 Such concerns about the development of a very specific use of AI deserve close attention.
 There is incontestable current evidence that such weapons are currently being forged, so we know this is a real threat.
 And such arms do raise serious ethical questions, even if there is no reason to believe that weapons will attempt to overthrow the government.

-By introducing measures that alert drivers when they are getting too close to other cars, AI is already saving tens of thousands of lives.
 In contrast, calls for the government to regulate the development of AI as a whole are far more eyebrow-raising.
 For instance, Yale University ethicist Wendell Wallach argues in his book A Dangerous Master that “The effective oversight of emerging technologies requires some combination of both hard regulations enforced by government agencies and expanded soft governance mechanisms.”

 John Markoff of the New York Times reports in his Machines of Loving Grace that AI researchers are already exploring the idea of government oversight, following the model of biologists in 1997 who were concerned about some developments in their field.
 The biologists called for for self-regulation.
 The move resulted in the National Institutes of Health restricting its approval and support of a whole line of biological research, human cloning, for more than 10 years.
 He further reports that several AI researchers examined similar ideas for oversight of work in their field.

 But AI research and development is already carried out by so many different actors, both in academia and in the business sector, and in many countries around the world, that putting a lid on it seems highly impractical.
 Moreover, one must take into account the great benefits of AI.

 For instance, by introducing measures that alert drivers when they are getting too close to other cars, AI is already saving tens of thousands of lives, and soon many more.
 AI is assisting doctors through the use of robotic surgery, and it helps pilots in many thousands of flights every day to reach their destination.